-Sure there are plenty of fish in the sea, but for W Bali, only Goby the Fish that stands out from the shoal.
+Sure there is plenty of fish in the sea, but for W Bali, only Goby the Fish that stands out from the shoal.

 The war on plastic is prevalent around the world and in Bali.
 A number of initiatives have been activated to help reduce plastic waste; The Ocean Cleanup, the ban of plastic straws in global companies such as Marriott International; and some local initiatives such as the recent ban on plastic bags ordered by the Governor of Bali.